Eyeglasses and Contact Lenses

 Silicone nose pads that prevent glasses from slipping

-Ear pieces that wrap around the ear (cable temples) are recommended for children under
+Ear pieces that wrap around the ear (cable temples) are advised for children under

 4 years.
-Straps may also be recommended to hold the glasses in place.
+Straps may also be advised to hold the glasses in place.

 Facts about contact lenses

-About 24 million Americans wear contact lenses.
-And 80% of people who wear contacts
+About 45 million Americans wear contact lenses.
+About 9 out of 10 people who wear

-use daily wear soft lenses.
-In general, there are 2 types of contact lenses in use,
+contact lenses use soft lenses.
+In general, there are 2 types of contact lenses:

 Reading a contact lens prescription